butterkitty/TerokNor/README.md

 Delete the load balancers from [Google Cloud Console - Network Services - Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/)

 Delete the project (if you created it just for this)

-# Explanation of Tradeoffs Made Due to Timeboxing
-* I would have used a certificate manager inside kubernetes to manage the certificate secrets.
-This would have the bonus of making it more secure as well as easier on the user.
-(DON'T USE WILDCARD CERTS IN PROD!)
-* Have the system automatically update the DNS using Google Cloud DNS (I've done this before and have a script for this in my [Helper-Scripts](https://github.com/butterkitty/Helper-Scripts) repository)
-* I would likely store the Google Sevice Account credentials json using a KMS of some sort
-* Deploy a multiple master setup across multiple regions
-* Likely move the bash script into Terraform and output the given information from Terraform
-* Turn more of what is in the main.tf template into variables that the client can set
-* Do more prechecks on permissions for Google to make sure everything is set up right
-* Do more testing on the documentation (I rubber ducked it with someone for validation, but more is better)
-* Better security for the DB, especially TLS login and defining the password from a keystore
-* Automating more of the Google setup process.
-Basically automating everything after setting up gcloud init.
-The process is very complicated as it is.